which Meditation Practice Helps Improve

 So, meditation is about practicing the awareness skill of being here now.
 One indicator that this skill is increasing is that during deep meditation time seems to disappear; now when the timer bell rings it is a surprise rather than something for which I was expectantly waiting.
 Also, as one gets more into the here and now the pain of boredom is reduced; this is another thing to look for in both meditation and in daily life.
 Escapes such as TV and overeating will become less needed as your being here now skill increases.

+Concentration is that faculty of the mind which focuses single mindedly on one object without interruption.
 In every form of meditation you practice holding your attention on one thing … perhaps a candle (yoga candle gazing meditation) or your breath (breathing meditation) or even a blank wall (Zen meditation).

 Such concentration practice automatically increases your will power and your ability to resist distracting urges.
 These strengths are beneficial in many phases of your life since they help keep you on course towards the things that are most important to you.
 You drift less and accomplish more.

 Mindfulness stands back from the focus of attention and watches with a broad focus, quick to notice any change that occurs.
 Concentration has the power to burn its way deep into the mind and illuminate what is there.
 But it does not understand what it sees.
 Mindfulness can examine and understand what it sees, in particular the mechanics of selfishness. (ref: Mindfulness Vs Concentration)

 Meditation is one of the best ways to become more mindful.
 Practicing RAIN is another.

 Going to sleep more quickly is another skill it would be nice to obtain from meditation practice.
 However, quickly & purposefully moving from the conscious state of wanting to go to sleep to the unconscious state of being asleep is something I have not yet completely mastered.